dcox01/CS229R_Project_Cox/README.md

 ## Title: Development of Modularity in Neural Networks

 This respository contains a writeup and code for a project done by Dan Cox for a class CS299R at Harvard in the spring of 2021.
-The write up is a paper-like description of the project
+The write up is a paper-like description of the project.

 ## Contains: